Affordable housing isn’t what many people imagine. Take our True/False quiz to find out more.

 Furthermore, when people spend less on rent, they have more money to spend on necessities like food, medication, and medical treatment.
 Long-term financial stability also improves when people are no longer rent burdened — renters increase their ability to save for education costs or future down payments on a home and can better prepare for emergencies.

 Costs to health care systems overall have also been shown to drop after people move from unstable housing situations into public housing — highlighting the fact that housing really is a public good.

 Massachusetts has a big gap in making housing affordable for people who live here.

 Massachusetts remains one of the most expensive rental markets in the country.
-In 2020, you needed to make over $35/hour to afford the average two bedroom rental in the state.
-The average Massachusetts renter makes just $22/hour.
+In 2021, you need to make over $36/hour to afford the average two bedroom rental in the state.
+The average Massachusetts renter makes just over $22/hour.

 Addressing homelessness and housing insecurity is too costly.
 We just can’t afford it.

 In reality, we can’t afford not to.
-A study of supportive housing in Los Angeles found that spending across public agencies in the county was 79 percent lower for residents with supportive housing than for homeless people, with the majority of savings coming from reductions in healthcare services.
+A study of supportive housing in Los Angeles found that spending across public agencies in the county was 79 percent lower for residents with supportive housing than for people experiencing homelessness, with the majority of savings coming from reductions in healthcare services.